Perturbations#

 coords = CoordSystem(...) # Coordinate system

-x, coords = perturb(x, coords) # Predict a single time-step
+x, coords = perturb(x, coords) # Apply perturbation

 Normalization in Perturbations#

 As discussed in the Data Movement section, data is always moved between components with physical units.
 This implies that all perturbation methods will apply noise onto unnormalized data.
-Naturally this is not ideal for many perturbation methods and its recommended users extend the perturbation methods to conclude the normalization (and subsequent denormalization).
+This is not ideal for many perturbation methods and it is recommended that you extend the perturbation methods to include the normalization (and subsequent denormalization).

 Custom Perturbation Methods#

-Integrating your own perturbation only requires inplementing the interface above.
-We recommend users have a look at the Extending Earth2Studio examples, which will step users through the simple process of implementing their own perturbation method.
+Integrating your own perturbation only requires implementing the interface above.
+We recommend that you review Extending Earth2Studio, which will step you through the basic process of implementing your own perturbation method.

 Warning